 Will the Acne go away?

-Severe or prolonged stress may aggravate acne.
-That’s why acne may flare up before examinations, weddings, during new jobs, etc. In women, acne may flare shortly before menstruation because of the influence of hormonal factors.
-Foods have never been proven to aggravate acne.
-Still, some patients find that avoiding certain foods will improve their complexions.
+Severe or prolonged stress may aggravate Acne.
+That’s why Acne may flare up before examinations, weddings, during new jobs, etc. In women, Acne may flare shortly before menstruation because of the influence of hormonal factors.
+Foods have never been proven to aggravate Acne.
+However, some patients find that avoiding certain foods will improve their complexions.

 What should I avoid if I have Acne?

-Rubbing and scrubbing of the face will eventually aggravate acne.
+Rubbing and scrubbing of the face will eventually aggravate Acne.
 Cleansing 2 – 3 times a day is adequate, but washing vigorously may cause more inflammation.
-Other sources of friction, such as leaning on or rubbing an area of the skin affected with acne, or the pressure from helmets, tight collars or backpacks may also have similarly harmful effects.
-Squeezing of acne lesions should also be avoided as it may lead to more irritation, inflammation, and prolongation or redness.
+Other sources of friction, such as leaning on or rubbing an area of the skin affected with Acne, or the pressure from helmets, tight collars or backpacks may also have similarly harmful effects.
+Squeezing of Acne lesions should also be avoided as it may lead to more irritation, inflammation, and prolongation of redness.

 How do I control my Acne?

-There are a number of different medications, such as topical products, antibiotics, and Accutane, which can help control acne, from mild to severe forms.
+There are a number of different medications, such as topical products, antibiotics, and Isotretinoin (Accutane), which can help control mild to severe forms of acne.